christrotter/shift-register-spi-breakout-pcb/README.md

 ![Perry...Perry the platypus?!](/images/matrix-inator-rev2.jpg)
 *-inate your keyboard matrix with the Matrix-inator!*

+# Implementation notes
+- The code examples are QMK-centric and utilize Chibios bits and bobs
+- The latch header is redundant - **should always be connected ("enable latch")**.
+If there's a future rev I will remove it.

+# Why not 74HC165 shift registers?
+There are 74HC589 supply issues, why not use the 74HC165 shift register?
+Because *the 165 cannot share the SPI bus*, and QMK only allows you - at present - to utilize a single SPI bus.
+You could use the 165 if you also included a tri-state buffer (e.g. 74HC1G125-Q100).
+The 589 has that built-in.

 # Usage
 After soldering/hooking this into your keyboard, you'll need to add the custom matrix code to your QMK keyboard.